 The PM2.5 and CO sensors performed reasonably in our testing — within 15% of our reference Airthings View Plus on most readings.
 The VOC sensor is the weakest link: it provides only a relative quality indicator (Low/Medium/High) rather than a specific parts-per-million reading.

 Notable omission: No CO2 sensor and no radon detection.
-If you need CO2 monitoring for office ventilation or radon testing for health safety, the Airthings View Plus is the better choice despite costing 4x more.
+If you need CO2 monitoring for office ventilation or radon testing for health safety, the Airthings View Plus is the better choice despite costing significantly more.

 Alexa Integration — The Main Selling Point